YourlordAdam/HD2SDK-CommunityEdition/README.md

+# Personal fork for material templates not supported by the main branch

 # Helldivers 2 SDK: Community Edition
 A Blender addon facilitating the modding of textures, meshes and materials contained within Helldivers 2 archives.